SoftwareAG/c8y-docs/content/edge/operating-edge-bundle/diagnostics.md

 ---
-weight: 15
+weight: 30
-title: Diagnostics
+title: Diagnostic utility
 layout: bundle
 section:
   - edge_server
 ---

-The diagnostic utility is enabled by default and runs periodically.
-However, this can also be triggered manually on demand.
-To execute it manually, follow the steps below.
+The diagnostic utility is a script to collect, for example, the journal logs and performance metrics of various components running on the Edge appliance, which are essential for you and the {{< company-sag >}} support team to troubleshoot the problems.
+The diagnostic utility is enabled by default and is scheduled to run periodically.
+However, you can also trigger it manually using the command line (below) or the [user interface](/edge/operating-edge/#diagnostic-report-through-ui).

 	cd /opt/c8y/utilities/diagnostic-utility
 	sudo ./run_data_collector.py